Governor Profiles

 I feel privileged to have been appointed as a Foundation Governor at such a welcoming and friendly school as St Martins.
 I currently (Oct 2021) have a grandson in Reception and am a Church Steward at Sidwell Street Methodist Church, Exeter.
 My background is in Secondary education and more recently horticulture.
 I have always loved the outdoors where we can learn from and admire God’s creations, reminding us that we are the custodians of our environment.
 I enjoy walking, swimming and learning from my grandson.
 I will try my best to support the school in achieving even more than anyone thought possible.

-Rev. John Holder - Foundation Governor
+Rev. Jon Holder - Foundation Governor

 Ruth Marsh - Local Authority Governor